zackjh/quicksheet/README.md

 ### Windows

-0. Run `npm install` to ensure dependencies are installed
+1. Run `npm install` to ensure dependencies are installed
-1. While on a windows system run `npm run make` to package and create the distributables
+2. While on a Windows system, run `npm run make` to package and create the distributables

 ```perl
 my-app/
 ├── out/